SDS-AAU/SDS-2021/content/m2/00_workshops/02_workshop2.md

 # Tasks

 * Preprocess both datasets for NLP (supervised)
-* Start by building a classification model for the confress tweets
+* Start by building a classification model for the congress tweets
 * Use a well performing model to classify new data (tweets from the presidential debate)
 * Explore the different classes